dorawyy/thinkr/doc/Testing_And_Code_Review.md

 #### **Failure Scenarios**
 3a.
 The user inputs an empty document name.
-  - 3a1.
-The app prevents upload and displays an error message.

 5a.
 The document upload fails due to network issues or API failure.
 - 5a1.
 The app displays an error message.
 - 5a2.
 The user is not navigated away from the screen.
 5b.
 The app throws an exception during upload.
 - 5b1.
 The app displays an error message.
 - 5b2.
 The user is not navigated away from the screen.

 #### **Test Case Specification**